As usual, the characters and station belong to Paramount. I'm just enjoying

 "Good."

 I bit my lip so hard that I could almost taste blood.
-Worf continued to talk, but I felt desperately unhappy inside.
+Worf continued to

 "Will I see you tomorrow?"
 I asked, almost too eagerly.